 *Recipe adapted from my Almond Butter Tofu Stir-Fry.

-*Nutrition information is a rough estimate for 1 of 2 servings without additional toppings / garnishes, and is calculated with oil instead of water.
+*Nutrition information is a rough estimate calculated without additional toppings / garnishes, and is calculated with oil instead of water.

 Nutrition Per Serving (1 of 2)